ogdenpm/intel80tools/thamesSrc/thames.md

 as many error messages are common across applications, most errors in other applications should also be detected.

-There are additionally two options that are used to modify the error processing behaviour:
+There are additionally three options that are used to modify the error processing behaviour:
 1. -u this causes UNRESOLVED (link) and UNSATISFIED (locate) errors to be ignored.
 The expected use is when creating overlays as these errors will often occur as part of the build process.
 2. -o this causes OVERLAPS (locate) to be ignored; useful when adding object files to synthesise the junk data present in memory when Intel create the isis.t0 files.
+3. -i this allows applications with invalid checksums to load.
+This is needed for cobol80.
+Normally you would not need this

 ## Implementation notes